 You’ll feel the long reach of history and see the grandeur of Muir’s beloved Sierras on informative hikes and interesting explorations that open new perspectives into this breathtaking park.

-DAY 3: YOSEMITE VALLEY, WITH PANORAMIC VIEWS FROM GLACIER POINT: This morning we make our way into the heart of Yosemite Valley for a look at El Capitan, Half Dome, Sentinel Peak, and other iconic and breathtaking natural attractions.
-Our guide will lead us on some amazing hikes, that might include Glacier Point, Bridalveil Fall, and Lower Yosemite Falls.
-We may visit some of John Muir’s favorite spots, mentioned in his journals, as we find our own favorite spot to pause and enjoy the view.
+DAY 3: YOSEMITE NATIONAL PARK: This morning we go from the historic Big Trees Lodge into the heart of Yosemite Valley for a look at the classic features of El Capitan, Half Dome, Sentinel Peak, and other iconic and breathtaking natural attractions.
+Our guide will choose the best hikes based on weather and trail conditions.
+Destinations might include Glacier Point, Bridalveil Fall, and Lower Yosemite Falls.
+As we explore the valley, the guide weaves in stories of renowned naturalist John Muir, a key figure in the creation of Yosemite National Park and in the wider American conservation movement.
+We may visit some of Muir’s favorite spots, mentioned in his journals.
+The day winds down at our next lodge, which is in walking distance of Yosemite Falls and offers a great vantage point to view the spectacular falls.

-DAY 4: GUIDE’S CHOICE HIKE: Conditions and our guide’s sense of serendipity dictate where we explore and hike today, all still within the park.
-One possibility is the Hetch Hetchy Valley, where a controversial dam in 1925 raised the ultimately futile objections of John Muir and others from the budding conservation movement.
-Another option would take us up the Tioga Road to Tuolumne Meadows, with its great views of the Cathedral Range.
-This is the largest subalpine meadow in the Sierra Nevada, and we could enjoy any number of hikes in this gorgeous part of the park.
+DAY 4: YOSEMITE NATIONAL PARK: Season, weather, conditions, and our guide’s sense of serendipity dictate where we explore and hike today.
+One possibility is the Hetch Hetchy area, a glacial valley within the park that sees far fewer visitors than Yosemite Valley.
+A controversial dam was built there in 1925, raising the ultimately futile objections of John Muir and others from the budding conservation movement.
+We would probably hike to Wapama Falls along a quiet trail leading to the 1,000-foot two-part cascade.
+Another option would take us up the Tioga Road to Tuolumne Meadows, with its high-elevation meadows and great views of the Cathedral Range.
+The Tuolumne River winds through the picturesque 2-mile long meadow, the largest subalpine meadow in the Sierra Nevada.
+We could enjoy any number of hikes in this gorgeous part of the park.
+We return to our lodge to enjoy dinner at the Mountain Room Restaurant, with its impressive menu and striking views of Yosemite Falls.

-DAY 5: GUIDE’S CHOICE HIKE AND DINNERIN THE AHWAHNEE DINING ROOM: Most of this day is dedicated to hiking and valley exploration.
+DAY 5: YOSEMITE NATIONAL PARK: Most of this day is dedicated to hiking and valley exploration.
 “Guide’s choice” trails might include the “mist trail” to Vernal Falls, Muir Trail, Mirror Lake, or Cook’s Meadow.
 Later we can drop by the Yosemite Valley Visitor Center and you can also stop in at the Ansel Adams Gallery.
-Last thing this afternoon is a delightful private tour of the distinguished Ahwahnee Hotel—followed by a festive farewell dinner at the Ahwahnee’s famous dining room.
+Last thing this afternoon is a delightful private tour of the distinguished Majestic Yosemite Hotel (called the Ahwahnee until recently) followed by a festive farewell dinner at the hotel’s famous dining room.

 DAY 6: DEPARTURE HOME FROM FRESNO: Catch breakfast at the hotel and shuttle to the airport for connections home.